Las Bocas

 The Las Bocas site, part of the Balsas River basin, was heavily plundered in the 1960s by looters looking for "Olmec" pottery and figurines.
 As the prestige associated with "Las Bocas" artifacts grew, that label was given to many similar artifacts – and occasional forgeries – of unknown origin.
 The high numbers of artifacts attributed to the site are "implausible at best", and as a result, the term "Las Bocas" has now little archaeological significance.

 The first systematic archaeological investigation of Las Bocas was begun by David Grove in 1967.
-In 1997, the archaeologist Maria de la Cruz Paillés Hernández started the first of her three seasons at the site.
+In 1997, the archaeologist María de la Cruz Paillés Hernández started the first of her three seasons at the site.

-Field Seasons: 1997-2000
+Field Seasons: 1997–2000

 Funding

 The first field season of Maria de la Cruz Paillés Hernández, in 1997, was funded that same year by INAH (Instituto Nacional de Antropología e Historia) in the amount of $30,000 pesos.
 The second field season, 1998, also funded by INAH, was supplied with $23,000 pesos and had to be shortened to 21 days.
 Originally, the third field season had been scheduled for 1999, but funding was not available that year.
 In 2000, FAMSI (Foundation for the Advancement of Mesoamerican Studies, Inc.) gave $7,800 USD to Paillés Hernández for the third field season via INAH, but INAH delayed in relaying the funds for a month and a half, causing the third field season to take place during rains.